felipesqf/Workout-Tracker/README.md

-# Unit 17 Nosql Homework: Workout Tracker
+# Workout Tracker

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+This is an application that allows the consumer to reach their fitness goals more quickly by tracking their workout progress.

+## Contents

+The project is composed of readme, index.js, apiRoutes, htmlRoutes package.json, gitignore and license files.
+It use MongDB, express, and Nodejs

 ## User Story

-* As a user, I want to be able to view create and track daily workouts.
+As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

-## Business Context

-A consumer will reach their fitness goals more quickly when they track their workout progress.
+​

 ## Acceptance Criteria